 Let’s have a quick refresher on the environmental impacts of clothing production.
-One t-shirt requires the use of 700 gallons of water, 1/3 pound of pesticides and 14 pounds of CO2, while a pair of jeans will go through an estimated 919 gallons of water in its lifetime.
+One T-shirt requires the use of 700 gallons of water, 1/3 pound of pesticides and 14 pounds of CO2, while a pair of jeans will go through an estimated 919 gallons of water in its lifetime.

-Replacing your worn-out t-shirts and jeans with new ones impacts the environment, and as you surely know, it hurts your wallet, too.
+Replacing your worn-out T-shirts and jeans with new ones impacts the environment, and as you surely know, it hurts your wallet, too.
 We’re not advising you to stop buying new clothes altogether and try to make your old ones last forever, but if you can get a few extra months out of your clothing, you’ll save money and reduce burdens on the environment.

 This post will take a look at some simple strategies for lengthening the life of your garments and outline responsible methods for disposal once your clothing’s time has finally come.

 If you run your dryer for five hours per week, it’s costing you about $130 in annual electricity costs.
 Not only that, but drying garments in the dryer weakens the clothing’s fiber much more quickly than line drying would, especially for cotton items.
-High-temperature drying can lead to cracks in cotton which reduce fabric strength, drastically shortening the life of a cotton t-shirt or similar item.
+High-temperature drying can lead to cracks in cotton that reduce fabric strength, drastically shortening the life of a cotton T-shirt or similar item.
 Avoid this by line-drying instead—it’ll save your clothes and a little bit of money.

 Before you dismiss this idea because it seems unsanitary, listen to what Levi-Strauss has to say: “The less you wash your jeans, the better they become.”